-Do you know how many glasses of champagne there are in a bottle?
-What about how many canapes to allow per person?
-These are some of the many questions popping up in our forum.
-So, we’ve rounded up your hottest need-to-know wedding party planning questions, and come up with some definitive answers.
-Think of it as your reception 101!
+Do you know how many glasses of Champagne or prosecco there are in a bottle?
+What about how many canapés to allow per person?
+These are just some of the many wedding planning questions that regularly pop up in the You & Your Wedding forum.

 Opting for a cheeseboard or an unconventional cheese wedding cake?
 Then you’ll be wondering how many crackers you’ll need to buy to go with it.
 Allow around 100g of cheese per person, and 4-5 crackers to go with it.

 3. How many serving staff do we need?

 The number of waiters you need at your reception depends on the type of meal you are having.
 For a formal sit-down meal, you’ll need one member of staff per 10-12 guests.
 If you’re having a more informal buffet reception, allow one waiter per 25 guests.

 You’ll also need to think about how many people you need manning the bar at the evening party.
 Few things bring down the mood more quickly than having to queue for drinks – we’d say 1 bartender per 30 guests to avoid this, and you’ll need more staff if you’re having cocktails.

 READ MORE: Your guide to a wedding bar & drinks

 You can reduce pressure on staff by having easily grab-able drinks – bottles of beer, say – in buckets of ice, so some guests can help themselves.

 4. How many types of cocktail should we have?